Azathothas/Stars/README.md

 - [Sohil876/Termux-zsh](https://github.com/Sohil876/Termux-zsh) – Make termux a better looking and much more functional terminal
 - [SomajitDey/tunnel](https://github.com/SomajitDey/tunnel) – Peer-to-peer, secure, TCP/UDP port forwarding using HTTP(s) relay for NAT/firewall traversal
 - [Soroushnk/Astro](https://github.com/Soroushnk/Astro) – a bash script to help you bypass GFW
+- [Spideza/cloudrecon](https://github.com/Spideza/cloudrecon) – This script is used to search for cloud certificate entities such as Amazon, Azure, and others that have been extracted by the kaeferjaeger.gay provider.
 - [TH3xACE/SUDO_KILLER](https://github.com/TH3xACE/SUDO_KILLER) – A tool designed to exploit a privilege escalation vulnerability in the sudo program on Unix-like systems.
 It takes advantage of a specific misconfiguration or flaw in sudo to gain elevated privileges on the system, essentially allowing a regular user to execute commands as the root user.
 - [TUVIMEN/torge](https://github.com/TUVIMEN/torge) – A shell script for searching for links on torrent sites
 - [The-Z-Labs/linux-exploit-suggester](https://github.com/The-Z-Labs/linux-exploit-suggester) – Linux privilege escalation auditing tool